By- og fæstningsvandring

 Jakob Enckes Gård in Nyborg

-This magnificent house was erected by the local master builder Johan Jakob Encke for his own use.
-It was probably built soon after the fire of 1797, and its exterio...
+This magnificent house was built by local master builder Johan Jakob Encke for his own use.
+It was likely constructed immediately after the fire of 1797 and was possibly completed on the exterior by 1...

 Info